The Lowdown on Caramel Color: A Common Ingredient in Brown Foods and Beverages

 Potential Reactions and Side Effects to Caramel Color Consumption

-Despite its widespread use, concerns have been raised about the safety of caramel color, particularly class IV or sulfite ammonia caramel (E150d).
-This type is produced using ammonium compounds and sulfites and has been found to contain 4-methylimidazole (4-MEI), a potential carcinogen.
+Despite its widespread use, concerns have been raised about the safety of certain types of caramel color, particularly Class IV (sulfite ammonia caramel or E150d).
+This form is produced using ammonium compounds and sulfites and has been found to contain 4-methylimidazole (4-MEI), a substance that some studies have linked to cancer risk in animals.

 Popular Foods and Beverages Containing Caramel Color